ltsnnh/Markdown/README.md

 You can link to headings with custom IDs in the file by creating a [standard link](#custom-id) with a number sign (#) followed by the custom heading ID.

+### Definition Lists
+First Term
+: This is the definition of the first term.

+Second Term
+: This is one definition of the second term.
+: This is another definition of the second term.

 ---

 [^1]: This is the first footnote.